 England has around 1900 golf courses and with a wide variety of landscapes it offers unparalleled diversity in types of golf.
 Whether you're looking for links, heathland, downland, clifftop or parkland golf, England has it all.
-Golf tourism is less developed in England so there are plenty of hidden gems to be found as well the great classic courses.
+Golf tourism isn't as well developed in England, so there are plenty of hidden gems to be found as well the great classic courses.
 A golf trip to England is a must for every real golfer!

 Suffolk located about 2 hours north east of London on the North Sea coast offers a lovely array of fine golf courses.
-Starting with the heathland Woodbridge, Ipswich and Thorpness golf clubs.
-Felixstowe is a links and the hidden gem of Aldeburgh golf club that plays like a links course but is actually a 1km from the sea.
+Starting with the heathland Woodbridge, Ipswich and Thorpeness Golf Clubs.
+Felixstowe is a links and the hidden gem of Aldeburgh Golf Club that plays like a links course but is actually a 1km from the sea.

 Visiting Leeds in Yorkshire is a pilgrimage of sorts, with opportunity to play Alister Mackenzie's first two designs, Alwoodley and Moortown.
 Both are fantastic examples of MacKenzie strategic golf design.
 About 75 min east is Ganton Golf Club, another wonderful maritime heathland.